-Churches that claim the historic episcopate include the Roman Catholic Church, Eastern Orthodox, Oriental Orthodox, Assyrian, Independent Catholic, the Anglican Communion, and several Lutheran Churches.
-The same applies to the Universal Life Church World Headquarters, Inc., but does not apply to all Universal Life Churches (ULCs).
+Churches that claim the historic episcopate include the Roman Catholic Church, Eastern Orthodox, Oriental Orthodox, Assyrian, Independent Catholic, Alternative Catholic, the Anglican Communion, and several Lutheran Churches.
+The same applies to the Universal One Church.

 Roman Catholics recognise the validity of the apostolic successions of the bishops, and therefore the rest of the clergy of the Eastern Orthodox, Oriental Orthodox, Assyrian, Old Catholic, and some Independent Catholic Churches.
 Rome does not fully recognise all Anglican orders as valid.
 This conflict stems over the Anglican Church's revision of its rite of ordination for its bishops during the 16th century.
 Most of today's Anglican bishops would trace their succession back through a bishop who was ordained with the revised form, and thus would be viewed as invalid.
 However, all Anglican bishops in Europe today can claim a line of succession through bishops who had only been ordained through the old rite.
 This was achieved through several different means: ordinations by the schismatic Catholic bishops of the Old Catholic and Independent Catholic Churches who converted to Anglicanism.